 SALT of Palmar is made to give both you and our local islanders inspiring experiences.
 Read on, and you’ll soon get our measure.

 When designer Camille Walala saw our bright blue skies, pink sunsets, green sugarcane fields, and the explosion of diverse paint colours used to decorate the houses in our village, it was love at first sight.
 She was full of inspiration when she collaborated with local architecture studio JFA on the design of SALT of Palmar.
 Camille’s bold style meets Mauritius’ soulful style.
 And with local makers creating the furniture, art, and finer details, the Mauritian influence comes through loud and clear.
-It makes the hotel completely unique.
+It makes our boutique hotel completely unique.
 It’s inspiring.
 And it’s a very happy place to be.

 The Mauritian great outdoors is greater than most outdoors.
 And, we don’t take it for granted.
 Sunrise run club and Sunset swim club say it all.
 Bike and hike, if you like.
 Take a Sega dance or yoga class.
 It’s all about moving and being in the fresh, open air, increasing focus and decreasing stress.
 Head to the nearby forest.
 Shinrin-yoku – just being in a forest – is medicine.
 Or take it further.
 We have a fleet of convertible cars for hire.
 Independent exploration of the island’s open roads is yours.
 Take one of our SIM cards and follow the map using our app or guidebook.
 Or if you’re feeling fit, we have bicycles you can borrow.
 Several neighbouring villages, temples, Flacq market, and our farm are all bikeable.